BRGM/inept/docs/userguide/install.rst

 Installing inept
 ================

-The stable version can be installde with:
+The last stable version can be installed with:

 .. code-block:: bash